jetstream-cloud/js2docs/docs/overview/network.md

 * 100 Gbps network connectivity from the compute hosts to the cloud's internal network infrastructure
 * 2x100 Gbps uplinks from the cloud infrastructure to the data center infrastructure
 * 100 Gbps connectivity from the site infrastructure to the Internet2 backbone
-* 100 Gbps connectivity to the XSEDE research network via virtualized link
+* 100 Gbps connectivity to the ACCESS research network via virtualized link
 * Individual instances have full access to this infrastructure with no added speed limits.

 *It is important to note that connections coming from commercial/commodity internet will likely not be as fast as those coming from Internet2 sites.*